Sakura Spirit

-Sakura Spirit is a 2014 visual novel by British indie developer Winged Cloud and published by Sekai Project.
+Sakura Spirit is a 2014 visual novel video game for personal computers developed by American indie studio Winged Cloud and published by Sekai Project.
+It is one of few visual novels that are developed outside Japan and aimed at the English-speaking market, and is also one of the first projects published by Sekai Project that is not a translation of a Japanese visual novel, but rather an original English language work.
 The game was released on 9 July 2014 on Steam and MangaGamer.
-It is one of the few visual novels that are developed outside Japan and aimed at the English-speaking market.
-It is also one of the first projects published by Sekai Project that is not a translation of a Japanese visual novel, but rather an original English work.

 The game is a visual novel where the player reads text on the screen combined with anime-styled artwork.
 However, unlike some other visual novels, Sakura Spirit does not allow the player to make selections (except for one at the end), which normally allows the visual novel's plot to progress in the direction of the player's choice.
+The game was the first of the Sakura series and was followed up by Sakura Angels.

 Plot

 Sakura Spirit follows the story of Gushiken Takahiro, a 17-year-old boy who aspires to become the #1 judo contender to represent Japan.
 After growing up to be a standout, soon he is a few weeks before a tournament giving him the chance to represent Japan.
 Becoming nervous, Takahiro follows advice from his friends and finds a temple hidden in the woods rumoured to contain spiritual power.
 After he begins to pray for good luck in his upcoming match, he meets a spirit telling him that he is to play a vital part to the road ahead to improving himself as a warrior, and is transported to a different world, where he runs into several different fox girls.
 Takahiro soon realizes that he has been sent back to feudal Japan, that is also populated by spirits.

 Takahiro soon learns that the fox girls are not trusted by the humans in the village, as a result of a dispute between the humans and the girls.
 The game's plot focuses on Takahiro helping to bridge the divide between the humans and the spirits, while spending some personal time with the girls and trying to find his way back home.